Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 Once the named pipe is established, all command input and output between you and the remote machine is communicating over the SMB protocol (445/TCP).

+Let's take a closer look at what PSExec is doing.

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/psexec-diagram.png" alt="">

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/psexec-cmd.png" alt="">